mattream15/mattream15.github.io/_posts/2019-11-11-the_essential_feature_of_logging_in_to_an_app.markdown

 ---
 layout: post
-title:      "The Essential Feature of Logging In to an App"
+title:      "The Essential Feature of Logging In and Out of an App"
 date:       2019-11-11 17:45:21 -0500
 permalink:  the_essential_feature_of_logging_in_to_an_app
 ---